Northwestern Illinois Association

 Rockford, Illinois

 Northwestern Illinois Association (NIA) is a regional governmental agency dedicated to providing special education support to 68 school districts across Northwestern Illinois.
 Our mission is to partner with schools to meet the unique needs of students, and we empower our team with professional growth opportunities, comprehensive benefits, and a values-driven culture.
 We are unable to sponsor work visas (H-1B, J-1, etc) or transfer sponsorship.
 Applicants must be currently authorized to work in the U.S without sponsorship now or in the future.
-The Teacher for the Deaf and Hard of Hearing works 182 days per year for 7 hours per day and earns 52,359 - $105,868 , depending on experience.
+This position is for the School Year .
+The Teacher for the Deaf and Hard of Hearing works 182 days per year for 7 hours per day and earns $55,501.11 - $109,508.30, depending on experience.
 The Teacher of the Deaf/Hard-of-Hearing works with students with a documented hearing loss who attend school in a regular or special education setting, providing direct instruction, consultation and technical assistance to staff, and other instructional and support services as needed.
 Teacher of the Deaf and Hard of Hearing Job Duties: Provide direct services to deaf and hard-of-hearing students : Deliver specialized instruction and interventions to students who are deaf and hard of hearing in accordance with their Individualized Education Programs (IEPs).
 Collaborate with educational teams : Work closely with teachers, administrators, and specialists to develop and implement strategies that support the academic and social progress of students with hearing impairments.
 Maintain accurate records : Document all services, assessments, and interventions provided, ensuring compliance with IEP goals and state regulations.
 Participate in IEP meetings : Offer expertise in deaf and hard of hearing accommodations, assistive technology, and instructional modifications to ensure students receive appropriate support.
 Engage in professional development : Stay current with best practices in deaf and hard of hearing education, assistive technology, and special education by attending workshops and training sessions.
 Teacher of Deaf and Hard of Hearing Benefits: Group Medical, Dental, Vision, and Life Insurance : Available for employees working 0.75 FTE or more, with PPO and HSA options.
 Defined-Benefit Pension Plans: As a local governmental agency, NIA employees who are eligible participate in the Teachers' Retirement System of Illinois (TRS), providing a stable, defined-benefit pension that ensures financial security in retirement.
 Learn more about TRS at Additional Retirement Savings Options: NIA also offers access to 403(b) and 457 retirement savings plans.
 These are optional, employee-funded plans that provide additional opportunities for tax-advantaged savings, helping you build a more robust retirement strategy.
 Paid Personal Leave and Sick Leave: Based on the number of days worked.
 Telemedicine: Access to 1800MD telemedicine services at no cost.
 Summer Work Opportunities: Opportunities to pick up additional summer work and earn extra pay.
 Summers Off with Year-Round Pay Expert Feedback and Evaluation : Receive guidance and evaluation from leaders who understand your expertise Ready Access to Equipment and Testing Materials Ongoing Professional Development : Enhance your knowledge and skills for school-based services Collaborative Environment : Engage in monthly meetings, roundtable discussions, and collaboration time with colleagues Regular 1:1 Check-Ins : Stay connected with your leaders through regular check-ins and team meetings Mission-Driven : We are deeply committed to partnering with schools to meet the unique needs of students, making a real difference in their lives every day.
 Leadership in Education : Serving 68 school districts across Northern Illinois, NIA is recognized as a leader in providing exceptional special education support.
 Innovation : We continuously improve our services and embrace new technologies to enhance education and meet the evolving needs of our students.
 Employee-Focused : We invest in your growth with professional development opportunities, a supportive work environment, and recognition of your contributions.
-Quality of Life : Live and work in Northern Illinois, known for its beautiful landscapes, vibrant communities, and easy access to Chicago.
 Professional Educator's License (PEL) with appropriate endorsement for teaching students with hearing impairments.
 Proficiency with school-based technology and office equipment, including computers and specialized software applications like Microsoft Office and Google Suite.
 We are unable to sponsor work visas (H-1B, J-1, etc) or transfer sponsorship.
 Applicants must be currently authorized to work in the U.S without sponsorship now or in the future.
-Compensation details: 68 Yearly Salary PI6efc635b5-
+Compensation details: .3 Yearly Salary PIb5-

 Full time

 Northwestern Illinois Association (NIA) is a regional governmental agency dedicated to providing special education support to 68 school districts across Northwestern Illinois.
 Our mission is to partner with schools to meet the unique needs of students, and we empower our team with professional growth opportunities, comprehensive benefits, and a values-driven culture.
 We are unable to sponsor work visas (H-1B, J-1, etc) or transfer sponsorship.
 Applicants must be currently authorized to work in the U.S without sponsorship now or in the future.
-The Teacher for the Deaf and Hard of Hearing works 182 days per year for 7 hours per day and earns 52,359 - $105,868 , depending on experience.
+This position is for the School Year .
+The Teacher for the Deaf and Hard of Hearing works 182 days per year for 7 hours per day and earns $55,501.11 - $109,508.30, depending on experience.
 The Teacher of the Deaf/Hard-of-Hearing works with students with a documented hearing loss who attend school in a regular or special education setting, providing direct instruction, consultation and technical assistance to staff, and other instructional and support services as needed.
 Teacher of the Deaf and Hard of Hearing Job Duties: Provide direct services to deaf and hard-of-hearing students : Deliver specialized instruction and interventions to students who are deaf and hard of hearing in accordance with their Individualized Education Programs (IEPs).
 Collaborate with educational teams : Work closely with teachers, administrators, and specialists to develop and implement strategies that support the academic and social progress of students with hearing impairments.
 Maintain accurate records : Document all services, assessments, and interventions provided, ensuring compliance with IEP goals and state regulations.
 Participate in IEP meetings : Offer expertise in deaf and hard of hearing accommodations, assistive technology, and instructional modifications to ensure students receive appropriate support.
 Engage in professional development : Stay current with best practices in deaf and hard of hearing education, assistive technology, and special education by attending workshops and training sessions.
 Teacher of Deaf and Hard of Hearing Benefits: Group Medical, Dental, Vision, and Life Insurance : Available for employees working 0.75 FTE or more, with PPO and HSA options.
 Defined-Benefit Pension Plans: As a local governmental agency, NIA employees who are eligible participate in the Teachers' Retirement System of Illinois (TRS), providing a stable, defined-benefit pension that ensures financial security in retirement.
 Learn more about TRS at Additional Retirement Savings Options: NIA also offers access to 403(b) and 457 retirement savings plans.
 These are optional, employee-funded plans that provide additional opportunities for tax-advantaged savings, helping you build a more robust retirement strategy.
 Paid Personal Leave and Sick Leave: Based on the number of days worked.
 Telemedicine: Access to 1800MD telemedicine services at no cost.
 Summer Work Opportunities: Opportunities to pick up additional summer work and earn extra pay.
 Summers Off with Year-Round Pay Expert Feedback and Evaluation : Receive guidance and evaluation from leaders who understand your expertise Ready Access to Equipment and Testing Materials Ongoing Professional Development : Enhance your knowledge and skills for school-based services Collaborative Environment : Engage in monthly meetings, roundtable discussions, and collaboration time with colleagues Regular 1:1 Check-Ins : Stay connected with your leaders through regular check-ins and team meetings Mission-Driven : We are deeply committed to partnering with schools to meet the unique needs of students, making a real difference in their lives every day.
 Leadership in Education : Serving 68 school districts across Northern Illinois, NIA is recognized as a leader in providing exceptional special education support.
 Innovation : We continuously improve our services and embrace new technologies to enhance education and meet the evolving needs of our students.
 Employee-Focused : We invest in your growth with professional development opportunities, a supportive work environment, and recognition of your contributions.
-Quality of Life : Live and work in Northern Illinois, known for its beautiful landscapes, vibrant communities, and easy access to Chicago.
 Professional Educator's License (PEL) with appropriate endorsement for teaching students with hearing impairments.
 Proficiency with school-based technology and office equipment, including computers and specialized software applications like Microsoft Office and Google Suite.
 We are unable to sponsor work visas (H-1B, J-1, etc) or transfer sponsorship.
 Applicants must be currently authorized to work in the U.S without sponsorship now or in the future.
-Compensation details: 68 Yearly Salary PI6efc635b5-
+Compensation details: .3 Yearly Salary PIb5-

 Northwestern Illinois Association